 Dragging the Chain

 This project examines the effect of deep-water anchors on the seabed of Australia’s east coast.
 The project is mapping the sea floor along the strip where the deep-water ships anchor at Port Kembla, approximately three nautical miles off shore, to investigate the impact on the environment and marine life.
-By using swath mapping, underwater video and 3D imagery, the researchers navigate the challenging underwater environment with the findings to then be disseminated to coastal zone managers.
+By using innovative technologies, including swath mapping, underwater video and 3D imagery, the researchers have navigated the challenging underwater environment with the findings to then be disseminated to coastal zone managers.

 “We’re bringing together government, both state and federal, and environmental agencies to examine the practices of the deep-water vessels,” Ms Broad said.